LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 6
+# Rust Code Challenges: Challenge 7

-Your challenge is to implement code that calculates the value of a hand of cards for the game of blackjack.
+Your challenge is to implement two functions that handle time.

-Cards have the following values:

-- Cards **2** to **10** have a value equal to their number
-- Face cards (the King, Queen and Jack) have a value of 10
-- The **Ace** has a value of 11, unless the total value of the hand exceeds 21.
-If that happens, the card's value is 1.
+This challenge uses the 3rd party `time` crate, rather than the standard library.
+The 3rd party crate provides some richness that the standard libary's `std::time` module does not.

+- `parse_date()` takes a string as input and returns a `time::Date`
+- `weeks_between() takes two dates as an argument and returns the number of whole weeks

-## Testing your code
+## Testing your solution

-To test your solution, use `cargo test`.
+Use `cargo test` to evaluate yourself:

 ```console
 $ cargo test